By: Ben Richardson Last updated: August 5th, 2022

 In a nutshell, treat others exactly as you would want to be treated if the scenario were reversed i.e. if you were them.
 Assertive communication is a skill that is developed through regular practice.

-In your day to day, be more aware of when you are either being too passive or being overly aggressive, then use these tips to shift your behavior, until it simply becomes part of who you are.
+In your day to day, be more aware of when you are either being too passive or being overly aggressive, then use these tips to shift your behaviour, until it simply becomes part of who you are.

 ~ Steve’s blog is focused on personal development, which includes personal growth, creating a lifestyle full of joy and happiness, living life to its fullest, thinking outside the box and learning on how to live life more conscious.